starFalll/LeetCode/templates/Graph Algorithm.md

 BFS/DFS, when there are many status, we just need to add dimensions to memory them.

-**Important: When some status M change will cause we revisit the same place in BFS, we should use a extra matrix to record these statuses M.**
+**Important: When some status M change will cause we revisit the same place in BFS, we should use an extra matrix to record these statuses M.**

 505: M: shortest path, using a matrix to record it in (row, col)